2021 IDP Rookie Rankings

 Micah Parsons left the board 1st on Thursday night, but Collins followed quickly thereafter.
 He’s a clear winner on the size-speed front.
 Collins stands 6-5, 260 and delivered a 105.3 speed score (70th percentile for the position).
-The only question is the path to immediate playing time.
-Arizona still has LB Jordan Hicks and LB De’Vondre Campbell, and the team drafted LB Isaiah Simmons 8th overall just last year.
-GM Steve Keim says Collins will play the “Mike” position, next to Simmons.
-That’s currently Hicks’ role.
-Keim also said they expect Collins to contribute right away.
-We learned with Simmons last year that the early draft capital doesn’t guarantee a big 1st-year role.
-But Collins is likely further along in his LB development than Simmons was last year.
-He racked up 25 tackles for loss -- including 7.5 sacks -- across 3 seasons (32 games) at Tulsa.
-But the big guy also grabbed 4 INTs in just 8 contests last year and finished as Pro Football Focus’ top graded coverage LB.
-I’ll take the risk that his 2021 playing time disappoints me to chase the ultimate upside.
+The Cardinals quickly erased any questions about Collins' initial role by announcing that he'll take over the "Mike" job that had belonged to Jordan Hicks.
+Collins racked up 25 tackles for loss -- including 7.5 sacks -- across 3 seasons (32 games) at Tulsa.
+But the big guy also grabbed 4 INTs in just 8 contests last year and finished as Pro Football Focus’ top-graded coverage LB.

 2. Jamin Davis, LB, Washington